 We’ll update our website and social channels with regular updates.
 If we've got your number and your supply is affected, we'll send you a SMS/ text message.
 We'll send you updates on the incident as often as we can.

 You can contact our customer care team 24/7 if you need extra support during an incident.
-We're available on Facebook, X, or over the phone on 0800 316 9800.
-You can sign up for SMS/text updates when calling.
+We're available on Facebook, X, WhatsApp, and webchat.
+You can also call us on 0800 316 9800 and sign up for SMS/text updates.

 We aim to have your water back on within 12 hours.